antonioribeiro/laravel-installer/README.md

 If this script needs to install software, you will need sudo or root permissions.

-### Process of installation

-* Git clone the current laravel app repository
-* Install Composer
-* Install PHPUnit (using Composer)
-* Install Composer packages
-* Create VirtualHost (currently apache2 only) and restart webserver
-* Download, compile, install and configure Twitter Bootstrap from git
-* Configure a main template, a home view using main template and a route to home, so we can see Laravel 4 and Blade running

 ### Laravel 4 Applications

 You might be interested in installing another base app for your Laravel 4 site, this script will ask you about it during the process and here are some you might be interested in: